Lens depth function and k-relative neighborhood graph: versatile tools for ordinal data analysis: Experiments

-Figure \ref{plots_experiments_clusteringTWOMOONS} shows the purity of the clusterings produced by Algorithm \ref{algorithm_rng_clustering} and the embedding approach when applied to a data set consisting of 100 points from a 2-dimensional uniform distribution on two equally sized moons.
-The considered dissimilarity function $d$ equals the Euclidean metric.
-At all times the algorithm for spectral clustering was provided the correct number of clusters, that is two, as input.
-The curves shown here are the results obtained by a particular choice of input parameters $k$ and $\sigma$: within a reasonably large range of parameter configurations this choice of parameters yielded the best performance on average with respect to the number of input statements.
+Figure \ref{plots_experiments_clusteringTWOMOONS} shows the purity of the clusterings produced by Algorithm \ref{algorithm_rng_clustering} and the embedding approach when applied to a data set consisting of 100 points from a uniform distribution on two equally sized moons in $\R^2$.
+The two moons correspond to a ground truth partitioning into two classes.
+The dissimilarity function $d$ equals the Euclidean metric.
+The curves shown here are the results obtained by a particular choice of input parameters $k$ and~$\sigma$: within a reasonably large range of parameter configurations this choice of parameters yielded the best performance on average with respect to the number of input statements.
 We study the sensitivity of Algorithm \ref{algorithm_rng_clustering} with respect to the parameters in another experiment (shown in Figure \ref{plots_experiments_clusteringUSPS}).

-The embedding approach clearly outperforms Algorithm \ref{algorithm_rng_clustering}, at least in case of $errorprob=0$ (left plot).
-However, given the numerous advantages common to all our proposed algorithms compared to an embedding approach as discussed earlier, we consider the performance of Algorithm \ref{algorithm_rng_clustering} to be acceptable.
+The embedding approach clearly outperforms Algorithm \ref{algorithm_rng_clustering} if $errorprob=0$ (1st plot), where three of the considered embedding algorithms achieve significantly higher purity values over the whole range of the number of input statements.
+However, given the numerous advantages common to all our proposed algorithms compared to an ordinal embedding approach, we consider the performance of Algorithm~\ref{algorithm_rng_clustering} to be acceptable.
 For comparison, a random clustering in which data points are randomly assigned to one of two clusters independently of each other with probability one half has an average purity of $0.54$.
+If $errorprob=0.3$, the embedding approach is superior to Algorithm \ref{algorithm_rng_clustering} only if the number of input statements is large.
 Interestingly, there is almost no difference in the performance of the weighted and the unweighted version of Algorithm \ref{algorithm_rng_clustering}. \\